VojtechW/Analytical-Solution-Spinning-particle-Spherical/README.md

 # Exact-Solution-Spinning-particle-Schwarzschild
 Various notebooks and implementation of the analytical solution for the motion of spinning test particles in Schwarzschild space-time (and general formulas for static, spherically symmetric space-times).

-Please cite the paper "Analytical solutions for the motion of spinning particles near spherically symmetric black holes and exotic compact objects" by Vojtěch Witzany and Gabriel A. Piovano if you use these nbs.
+If you use these nbs, please cite the paper "Analytical solutions for the motion of spinning particles near spherically symmetric black holes and exotic compact objects" by Vojtěch Witzany and Gabriel A. Piovano, https://arxiv.org/abs/2308.00021.

 The files are:
 - The Mathematica notebook "Exact-Schw-Spinning.nb" goes through the computations in the paper step by step apart from elliptic integration.